Aaron98990/ways-of-the-game/misconduct.md

 - In the pre-game and during the game: Do not tell players how you are going to call the game and what you are going to call and not call.
 Just do it.

 Things to say publically:
-- My favorite warning is with gestures only - point at the player and gesture downwards.
+- My favorite warning is with gestures only - call the player's number and gesture downwards or figer wag.
 - We don't do that here / What are we doing?
 - Be smart / Use your head / Don't do something stupid (often times accompanies by pointing to one's head)
 - Yo.
 Yo.
 Yo.
 Move on, fam.